rafanas/Sharepoint-Related-List-New-Item-Autopopulate/README.md

   $("select[title='THE TITLE OF YOUR FIELD LOOKUP ']").val(queryListId("THE TITLE OF YOUR FIELD LOOKUP ")).attr('disabled', true);
 }

-/* Ask Sharepoint to load our functions after loading everything else*/ _spBodyOnLoadFunctionNames.push("populateFields");
+/* Ask Sharepoint to load our function after loading everything else*/ _spBodyOnLoadFunctionNames.push("populateFields");
 </script>